gregogolla/investrak-iicdocs/user-modules/reports.md

 #	Reports Module
-This reports module provides an overview of the financial health of the investment club.
+The reports module provides an overview of the financial health of the investment club.

 ## Accessing the reports module
-To access the reports module, click on the navigation menu as follows : `User Menu` ->`Fund Activity` ->  `Reports`.
+To access the reports module, click on the navigation menu as follows :
+    `User Menu` ->`Fund Activity` ->  `Reports`

 <p align="center">

     <img src="images/8.1_Reports_Menu.png" alt="Reports Menu">
 </p>